AI in the Workplace: A Leader’s Guide to Human-Centered AI Adoption

 — Kory Kogon

-AI at work is becoming the new normal, but its impact depends entirely on leadership.
+AI in the workplace is becoming the new normal, but its impact depends entirely on leadership.
 Leaders must integrate technology strategy with people strategy.
 This is a moment to model courage, clarity, and curiosity.